lipikadugar/twu-biblioteca-lipikadugar/README.md

 Bibliotica
 ===================================
 This application is a Library Management System.
+It allows a customer and a librarian to login and

 Requirements